-Note: During the campus closure, if you are a grad student planning to submit your thesis or dissertation to the library, please contact Debbie Li at firstname.lastname@example.org.
-Print submissions will be accepted at a later date when the campus re-opens.
+Note: During the campus closure, if you are a grad student planning to submit your thesis or dissertation to the library, please contact Debbie Li at email@example.com.
+Print submissions should be mailed to the library.
 You can still submit a digital copy of your thesis/dissertation following the instructions below.

 Your research, preserved for the world to see.